Sandy Hook anniversary: Biden cites 'societal guilt' on guns - NewsBreak

 Sandy Hook anniversary: Biden cites 'societal guilt' on guns

-WASHINGTON — (AP) — President Joe Biden on Wednesday said the U.S. "should have societal guilt" for the slow pace of action on restricting access to firearms as he marked the 10th anniversary of the mass shooting at Sandy Hook Elementary School.

-Twenty students and six educators died in the massacre at the Newtown, Connecticut, school which shocked the nation.
+Twenty students and six teachers died in the massacre at the Newtown , Connecticut, school which shocked the nation.
 Biden was using the anniversary to renew his call for a ban on assault-style weapons like the one used in the Sandy Hook shooting, as well as high-capacity magazines.

 “We should have societal guilt for taking too long to deal with this problem,” Biden said in a statement.
 “We have a moral obligation to pass and enforce laws that can prevent these things from happening again.
 We owe it to the courageous, young survivors and to the families who lost part of their soul ten years ago to turn their pain into purpose."